 On the other hand, Scripture commands all believers to perform certain ministries regardless of individual gifts.
 Christian roles like intercession, faith, service, helps, mercy, and giving are the responsibility of all Christians, not just those who are specifically gifted in these areas.
 For example, some have the spiritual gift of evangelism, but all believers have a role of evangelism that corresponds to the opportunities they have been given.
 Be careful to avoid the spiritual cop-out mentality that says, That’s not my gift!

-If you found this post inspiring, interesting, useful or informative, please share it on one of the platforms below.
-Thank you.
+If you found this post inspiring, interesting, useful or informative, please follow us and share it on one of the platforms below.
+Many more posts to feed your soul can be found on the Navigation Manu.
+God bless you.

 “Exploring Your Spiritual Gifts” by The Methodist Church